philbudne/spipatjs/README.md

 matches the longest possible such string.
 Always succeeds, since it can match the null string.

+### or(...)

+Takes any number of Pattern, String, Var, or Function arguments and returns a Pattern which attempts to match each in turn.

 ### pos(NF)

 Where NF is a positive integer (or Function), matches the null string